scrapinghub/exporters/docs/exporters.rst

 Exporters behaviour is defined by what we call a configuration object.
 This object has the following sections:

-- exporter_options (mandatory): it contains general export options, including output format.
 - reader (mandatory): defines what reader module the export should use and its options.
 - writer (mandatory): defines what writer module the export should use and its options.
+- exporter_options: it contains general export options, including output format.
 - filter_before: defines what filter module should be used before transforming and its options.
 - filter_after: defines what filter module should be used after transforming and its options.
 - transform: defines what transform module the export should use and its options.